Find The Perfect Royalty Free Music Track For Your Video

 Continuing the trend of hip-ness, Jamendo also works with talented indie musicians and songwriters.
 With an equally as impressive layout as Song Freedom, you also can easily browse spotlighted and exclusive tracks.

 Another one of the heavy hitters of royalty-free music, and for good reason.
 Audioblocks has multiple monthly plans starting as low as about 8 bucks a month for five downloads and stretching to $30 USD for unlimited downloads of music, sound effects, stock video, graphics, and more.
-They are another one of the “supermarkets” of
+They are another one of the “supermarkets” of royalty-free, and a must-visit.

 While some of the sites mentioned in this blog also provide sound effects, Soundstripe features them prominently as an add-on to their subscription service.
 With pricing available monthly or yearly, Soundstripe has a solid library of good music and FX to choose from.